Who is Jonathan?

 In May 2008, we began construction on the final two phases of our expansion project, with construction being essentially complete in August 2009.
 We now have the T. Boone Pickens Children’s Services Center, The Rees-Jones Foundation Lodge, The Meadows Foundation Cottage and The Hillcrest Foundation Donation Center on our campus with the T. Boone Pickens Cottage and the Mike Modano Cottage.

-In August 2010, we were granted a license by the State of Texas and the Texas Department of Family and Protective Services to operate a Girls Treatment Program for girls age 10 – 17 that require a higher level of therapeutic care.
+In August 2010, under the leadership of current CEO, Allicia Frye, we were granted a license by the State of Texas and the Texas Department of Family and Protective Services to operate a Girls Residential Therapeutic Program for girls age 10–17.
+The residents in this program require a higher level of therapeutic care and specialized services.